The Cleveland Creep

 About Les Roberts

-Les Roberts is the author of 17 mystery novels featuring Cleveland private investigator Milan Jacovich, as well as 11 other books of fiction.
-The past president of both the Private Eye Writers of America and the American Crime Writer's League, he came to mystery writing after a 24-year career in Hollywood writing and producing television shows.
+Les Roberts is the author of 18 mystery novels featuring Cleveland private eye Milan Jacovich, as well as 11 other books of fiction.
+The past president of both the Private Eye Writers of America and the American Crime Writers League, he came to mystery writing after a 24-year career in Hollywood writing and producing television shows.
 He has been a professional actor, a singer, a jazz musician, and a teacher.
-A native of Chicago, he now lives in Northeast Ohio and is a film and literary critic.
+A native of Chicago, he now lives in Northeast Ohio.
 More About Les Roberts

 Question & Answer with the author...